 Unlike a two-stage air conditioner that is able to operate at a high or low setting, a single-stage system is engineered to operate at 100% throughout the cooling cycle.
 This type of central air conditioning system is highly inefficient because it utilizes a large amount of electricity to operate.
 Since a single-stage air conditioner is only able to operate at 100% capacity, it is not uncommon for components to become damaged as the system becomes older.

 A British Thermal Unit (BTU) is a metric utilized to calculate thermal energy.
 It represents the total amount of energy required to increase the temperature of 1 pound of water by a total of 1 degree Fahrenheit.
 With central air conditioning systems, the BTU rating is utilized to measure the total amount of energy used to eliminate the heat from the air of your home.

 An average central air conditioning system will feature a BTU rating between 60,000 to 80,000 or higher.
 A central air conditioner with a high BTU rating is able to produce more cold air when compared to a system with a low BTU number.
-If you have a large house, you will want choose a system with a high BTU rating during the air conditioning installation project.
+If you have a large house, you will want choose a system with a high BTU rating during the central air conditioning installation project.
 On the other hand, a smaller house will require a system with a lower BTU rating because it doesn’t require a large quantity of cold air.

 How to Calculate the Total Amount of BTU’s You Require

 The size of all central air conditioners are indicated in tons.
 This metric is utilized to measure the total amount of heat an air conditioning system is able to remove in an hour.
 For example, an air conditioner that is 1 ton is able to remove a total of 12,000 BTU of heat per hour.
 To calculate the total number of BTU’s you need for your home, measure the length and width of each room in your home to calculate the total square footage.